labspc/Zig-C/README.md

 # LZSC
-LZSC: Learn Ziglang in the Style of C
+LZSC: Learn Zig in the Style of C